-The Landscape Architecture program offers first professional and advanced professional graduate degree courses leading to the Master of Landscape Architecture (MLA) degree.
+The Landscape Architecture program offers first professional and post-professional graduate courses leading to the Master of Landscape Architecture (MLA) degree.
 This degree is fully accredited by the Landscape Architectural Accreditation Board (LAAB) and recognized by the Council of Educators in Landscape Architecture (CELA).

 (FOR STUDENTS WITHOUT A PROFESSIONAL DEGREE IN LANDSCAPE ARCHITECTURE OR RELATED DISCIPLINE)

 - Requires a six-semester sequence of course work

 - Curriculum consists of studios and core and elective courses